mesosphere/marathon-lb/README.md

 To create a virtual host the HAPROXY_0_VHOST label needs to be set on the given application.

+See [comments in script](marathon-update-haproxy.py) for all available options.

 ## Deployment
 To deploy the marathon-lb on the public slaves in your DCOS cluster, simply run: